Click on the links within this brief

 almost equal height.
 During the inter-war years she served in the

-Atlantic Fleet and the Mediterranean where she was commanded by Cdr Lord Louis
+Atlantic Fleet and the Mediterranean and on the China Station.
+She was commanded by Cdr Lord Louis

 September 1939 she was based at Gibraltar with the 13th Destroyer